 4. Prime & Paint (Optional)

-- Apply primer with a roller/paintbrush and let dry.
+- Apply primer with a roller or paintbrush and let dry.

-- Apply two coats of paint to the walls and you’re finished!
+- Apply two coats of interior paint to the walls and you’re finished!

 - There are so many colours and types of faux finish that it’s always a good idea to figure out what you’re working with before starting.
 Take a rag and soak it in rubbing alcohol before wiping it across the faux finish.
 If any paint comes off on your rag you know that the faux finish was water-based.
 If none of the faux finish is removed it was oil-based.
 This is handy to know when deciding what type of paint to use later.

 With all of these steps on how to remove faux painting from walls you’re probably exhausted!
-Why not skip Step 4 and have Home Painters Toronto finish it off for you?
+Why not skip Step 4 and let our professional home painting services handle everything for you?
 Faux finish techniques like sponge application, plastering, dry brushing, and more may have looked nice to previous home owners, but now it’s time to modernize your living space for yourself!
-Call us NOW at 416-494-9095 or email email@example.com!
+Call us NOW at 416-494-9095 or email [email protected]!